duststorm/makehuman/trunk/makehuman/docs/source/user_manual_export_mhx.rst

    :align:   left

 The MHX format allows us to export a rigged, textured and dressed character to Blender.
-To export Alia as an MHX file, press the Files, Export buttons.
+To export Alia as an MHX file, press the files, Export buttons.
 Choose the .mhx Export option; for our purpose, the .bvh and group options are unimportant, nor does it matter whether Hair is exported as a mesh or as curves.
 Type in the name of character and press Save.

 To do: options descrition.